02081999/SHOPPER-SPECTRUM/README.md

 # SHOPPER-SPECTRUM

-## 🛒 Shopper Spectrum: Customer Segmentation and Product Recommendations in E-Commerce
+## 🛒Shopper Spectrum: Customer Segmentation and Product Recommendations in E-Commerce

 Welcome to Shopper Spectrum, a data-driven application that helps uncover customer behavior patterns and recommend products using clustering and collaborative filtering techniques.